China University of Political Science and Law

-CUPL is a top tier institution included in the nation's Double First Class University Plan, former Project 211, Project 985 Innovative Platforms for Key Disciplines as part of the national endeavor to build world-class universities.
-Evaluated by the Ministry of Education, it achieved the highest status "A+" in legal studies.
-It is also one of the most selective universities to enter through China's National College Entrance Exam.
-The university consistently features in the top 10 global universities in "Law and Legal Studies" as ranked by the QS World University Rankings by Subjects.
+The China University of Political Science and Law (CUPL; 中国政法大学) is a national public university in Beijing, China.
+It is affiliated with the Ministry of Education and co-sponsored with the Beijing Municipal People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

-CUPL has two campuses, one in Haidian District as the original campus of the university, and the other located in Changping District.
+The university focuses on the fields of law, politics, economics, management, sociology, history, and philosophy.
+CUPL has two campuses, one in Haidian as the original campus of the university, and the other located in Changping.
 At present, Haidian campus only conducts postgraduate education while undergraduates study on the larger Changping campus.
 In 2015, CUPL comprises 13 schools, with 15,833 students and 951 faculty members, of whom 290 are professors.
 CUPL maintains a broad international exchange program, with approximately 1000 foreign students from many countries.